Table of Contents

 Coming of age during financial market instability

-There seems to be a sense of doom and gloom, as only 32% of them feel that the overall economic situation will recover, and only 48% feel their personal financial situation will improve.
+There seems to be a sense of doom and gloom, as only 32% feel the overall economic situation will recover, and only 48% feel their personal financial situation will improve.
 They are spending more on essentials (housing, food, car insurance) than previous generations and are paying 31% more for housing than their counterparts only 10 years earlier.

 What makes managing Gen Z workers different